bartdorlandt/dreamnetworking/dream/docs/blog/posts/paperless.md

 > Note: What this doesn't do:
 > When it was incorrectly assigned to invoices, it will not remove the custom field.
-This is still easily done when processing your inbox.
+Though this is still easily done when processing your inbox.

 ### Email

 I have set up a dedicated mailbox for paperless to monitor.
-Every hour paperless scan the mailbox for new documents.
+Every hour paperless scan the mailbox for new mails.
 It will process the documents and add them to the database.

 With this in place, I can just send/forward any mail.
 Quite useful!
 I didn't want to give it access to my private or work mailboxes, that is why I've setup up a dedicated mailbox.